MapR Prerequisites

 If you install Data Collector on a node in the MapR cluster, or on a client machine that has the MapR client package installed, you can skip this step.

-If the MapR client package is not installed on a client machine, download and install the following files:
+If the MapR client package is not installed on a client machine, install the package on the machine.
+For information on installing the MapR client package for your operating system, see the MapR documentation.

 Note: If you encounter an error when you run a MapR pipeline that indicates that Data Collector cannot find the MapR client, configure the environment to enable Data Collector to use the MapR libraries.
 For example, on Linux, you might use export LD_LIBRARY_PATH="${MAPR_HOME}/lib".
 On MacOS, you might use export JAVA_LIBRARY_PATH="${MAPR_HOME}/lib".